smculliton/smculliton/README.md

 #### Currently Working On
 - Integrating AI systems into legacy software apps
-- Building MCPs on Rails app to empower users to access data with natural language
+- Building MCPs on top of Rails apps to empower users to access data with natural language

 #### When I'm Not Coding You Can Find Me